1 dead, 5 wounded in shooting on Greyhound bus in California

 “I saw the blood on the floor of the aisle,” Grabban said.
 I looked to the woman on the left, and she wasn’t responding, wasn’t moving or anything.
 She was lifeless.”

-Pennings said the driver “immediately pulled to the right shoulder and somehow — we’re still trying to figure out to how this happened — were able to coerce the suspect off of the bus,”
+Pennings said the driver immediately pulled to the right shoulder and somehow managed to “coerce the suspect off of the bus.”
+But Grabban told The Associated Press via Instagram that the gunman panicked and fled the bus by himself, and the driver did not immediately pull away, though passengers were shouting for him to leave.

-After leaving the gunman behind, the driver continued on to the next exit and pulled into a gas station parking lot.
-“His actions were very appropriate and one could say heroic,” the officer said.
+The driver continued on to the next exit and pulled into a gas station parking lot.
+“His actions were very appropriate and one could say heroic,” Pennings said.

 Highway patrol officers found the suspect a few minutes later.
-A handgun believed to have been used in the shooting had been left on the bus, Pennings said.

-The names of the suspect and the victims were not immediately released.
+No immediate charges were brought against the the man, whose name was not released.

-The shooting happened when the bus was at the top of Tejon Pass, which rises to an elevation of more than 4,100 feet (1,250 meters) in Lebec.
+Authorities were looking into whether a video camera aboard the vehicle captured the attack, which happened when the bus was at the top of Tejon Pass.
+It rises to an elevation of more than 4,100 feet (1,250 meters) in Lebec.

 Greyhound prohibits passengers from bringing guns, explosives or dangerous chemicals on board its buses or in their luggage, according to its website.
 The company declined to answer additional questions about security on its buses.